Javier Akapo

-Javier Akapo Martínez (born 3 September 1996) is a footballer who plays as a midfielder and a centre-back for UD Montijo and the Equatorial Guinea national team.
+Javier Akapo Martínez (born 3 September 1996) is a footballer who plays as a midfielder and centre-back for Segunda Federación club Moscardó.
+Born in Spain, he plays for the Equatorial Guinea national team.

 Early life

 Akapo was born in Spain to an Equatoguinean father and Spanish mother.

+Club career

+In July 2025, Akapo signed for Moscardó.

 International career

 Akapo represented Equatorial Guinea at the 2015 COTIF Tournament.
 He debuted with the senior Equatorial Guinea national team in a 1–1 2022 FIFA World Cup qualification tie with Mauritania on 16 November 2021.

 Personal life

 Akapo is the younger brother of the professional footballer Carlos Akapo.